PDTenpas/pdtenpas.github.io/_posts/2019-06-15-metadate-issue-1.md

 > Criticism is easy, doing research is hard.

-The author's go on to offer guidelines to avoid this pitfall by defining your methodology beforehand and conducting follow-up experiments when the analysis is unavoidably contingent on the data.
+The authors go on to offer guidelines to avoid this pitfall by defining your methodology beforehand and conducting follow-up experiments when the analysis is unavoidably contingent on the data.
 This advice follows what is generally a good rule of thumb for experimental analysis— lean into experimental design and analysis methodology *before* conducting the experiment, not afterwards.
 You can't move fast and break things here.

 The paper is a good read with multiple real world examples.
 A few quotes follow:

-- > Our key point here is that it is possible to have multiple potential comparisons, in the sense of a data analysis whose details are highly contingent on data, without the researcher performing any conscious procedure of fishing or examining multiple p-values.
+> Our key point here is that it is possible to have multiple potential comparisons, in the sense of a data analysis whose details are highly contingent on data, without the researcher performing any conscious procedure of fishing or examining multiple p-values.

-- > In this garden of forking paths, whatever route you take seems predetermined, but that’s because the choices are done implicitly.
+> In this garden of forking paths, whatever route you take seems predetermined, but that’s because the choices are done implicitly.
 The researchers are not trying multiple tests to see which has the best p-value; rather, they are using their scientific common sense to formulate their hypotheses in a reasonable way, given the data they have.
 The mistake is in thinking that, if the particular path that was chosen yields statistical significance, that this is strong evidence in favor of the hypothesis.

-- > When we say an analysis was subject to multiple comparisons or “researcher degrees of freedom,” this does not require that the people who did the analysis were actively trying out different tests in a search for statistical significance.
+> When we say an analysis was subject to multiple comparisons or “researcher degrees of freedom,” this does not require that the people who did the analysis were actively trying out different tests in a search for statistical significance.
 Rather, they can be doing an analysis which at each step is contingent on the data.
 The researcher degrees of freedom do not feel like degrees of freedom because, conditional on the data, each choice appears to be deterministic.
 But if we average over all possible data that could have occurred, we need to look at the entire garden of forking paths and recognize how each path can lead to statistical significance in its own way.
 Averaging over all paths is the fundamental principle underlying p-values and statistical significance and has an analogy in path diagrams developed by Feynman to express the indeterminacy in quantum physics.

 ---

-You can view my current sources [here](https://pdtenpas.github.io/pages/newsletter/sources/), learn more about my process for creating the newsletter [here](https://pdtenpas.github.io/pages/newsletter/read_newsletters/), or see my favorite past finds in the bookmarks section of my personal site [here](https://pdtenpas.github.io/).
+You can view my current sources [here](https://pdtenpas.github.io/pages/newsletter/sources/), learn more about my process for writing the newsletter [here](https://pdtenpas.github.io/pages/newsletter/read_newsletters/), or see my favorite past finds in the bookmarks section of my personal site [here](https://pdtenpas.github.io/).